AbhayaShankar/portfolio/blogPosts/stripe-payment-integration.md

 ## 📖 What You will be learning ?

 1. How to Integrate Stripe Payment Gateway in your React Project.
+2. Configuring your project environment.
+3. Do's and Dont's in the project.
+4. Why we use the packages and what is their significance.

 ## 🤏 Prerequisites